 Eric is a commercial litigator adept at both trial and appellate level work.
 He has single-handedly tried over a dozen cases before a jury and has briefed ten separate matters before the United States Supreme Court.
 He is knowledgeable in many different substantive areas of law and all aspects of practice, from pre-deal risk assessment to white-collar criminal investigations and disputes involving non-profit organizations.

 At Sherrard Roe Voigt & Harbison, Eric focuses his practice on the firm’s Antitrust and Cost Recovery, Government Compliance and Investigation, and Commercial Litigation practices.
 For example, Eric has been heavily involved in prosecuting the firm’s antitrust actions against the credit card and packaged seafood industries.
 Eric has assisted multiple firm clients with confidential investigation and compliance questions.
-And Eric has handled significant commercial litigation disputes, including breach of contract, trade secret, and construction disputes, and he was part of the team that eliminated a $150 million verdict on appeal in what is believed to be the largest appeal (by dollar value) in Tennessee history.
+And Eric has handled significant commercial litigation disputes, including breach of contract, trade secret, and construction disputes.
+He was also part of the team that eliminated a $150 million verdict on appeal in what is believed to be the largest appeal (by dollar value) in Tennessee history.
 See Opry Mills Mall Ltd. Partnership v.
 Arch Ins.
 Co., 2018 WL 576194 (Tenn.
 Ct.
 App.
 Jan.
 26, 2018).

 Before joining Sherrard Roe Voigt & Harbison, Eric practiced law in Washington D.C. and Houston, Texas.
-In his prior work Eric developed extensive experience in white collar and employment matters covering the Fair Labor Standards Act, the False Claims Act, and the Foreign Corrupt Practices Act, and investigations and questions related to the Office of Foreign Asset Control.
+In his prior work Eric developed extensive experience in white collar matters covering the False Claims Act, Foreign Corrupt Practices Act, and investigations and questions related to the Office of Foreign Asset Control.
 Eric also acted as volunteer prosecutor in Houston and single-chaired over a dozen trials from voir dire to verdict.
-Eric continues to advise clients at Sherrard Roe Voigt & Harbison whenever white collar or other criminal issues may be implicated.
+Because of this background, Eric often advises clients at Sherrard Roe Voigt & Harbison whenever white collar or other criminal issues may be implicated.